Superior Kabine

 Walking across the lively Korcula region, the trail takes you through vineyards and Mediterranean forest.
 Short breaks are made occasionally in order for the tour guide to introduce you to the historical and natural characteristics of Korcula Island.

 During your hike you will see beautiful views on the peninsula of Peljesac and enjoy protected areas.
-After hiking you will take a break in the family estate Belin, where you will have the opportunity to taste a local snack.
+After hiking you will take a break in the Agroturizam Grubinjac venue, where you will have the opportunity to taste a local snack.
 Your tour will end with a slight downhill walk back to the ship.

 Gesamtpreis inkl.
 Steuern- und Gebühren : € 50